ilterracom/wp-store/README.md

 ## About

 - The source code of these plugins is maintained in **private repositories**.
 - This repository is **public only for releases**: here you can find the latest production builds of ilTerra plugins ready to download and install into your WordPress environment.
 - Each release corresponds to a stable or beta version of a plugin and includes packaged `.zip` files suitable for manual installation or update.

+## WP-Store Plugin

+The repository also contains the **WP-Store** plugin — *WP Plugin Store from iLTerra*.
+After installation it adds a new menu in the WordPress admin dashboard where you can:

+- View installed plugins and activate, deactivate or delete them;
+- Install plugins that are published in this distribution repository;
+- Check for updates of installed ilTerra plugins and install newer versions.

+Plugin metadata about available packages is stored in `config/plugins.php`.

 ## Plugins Included

 Currently, this repository hosts distribution builds for several ilTerra WordPress plugins, for example:

 - **ilTerra SSO** — Single Sign-On integration with Microsoft Entra ID (OIDC).
 - *(More plugins may be added in the future.)*

 ## How to Use